fabrlyn/dns_parser/README.md

 # Parsing your own DNS packets in Rust

-Here is a story of me learning how to parse DNS records in Rust
+Here is a story of me learning how to parse DNS records using Rust

-## Where does mDNS packets come from?
+## Where do mDNS packets come from?

 ## What does a mDNS packet look like?